pyta-uoft/pyta/nodes/README.md

 # Astroid Node Documentation

-## Purpose

-While the builtin Python AST module `ast` has excellent documentation both [officially](https://docs.python.org/3.5/library/ast.html) and [elsewhere](https://greentreesnakes.readthedocs.io/en/latest/), the [official Astroid AST documentation](http://astroid.readthedocs.io/en/latest/) is sorely lacking.
-Thus, this module and its docstrings exist to explain the attributes (and sometimes the role) of every\* node used by Astroid.
+The modules in this directory exist to explain the attributes (and sometimes the role) of every node used by astroid.
+Since astroid often have different attributes than the built-in ast module, we have taken care to document all these different nodes here.

-\*A notable exception is the Module node, which is omitted even from Astroid's own node lists, since it is the parent node of every other node.
+A notable exception is the Module node, which is omitted even from Astroid's own node lists, since it is the parent node of every other node.

 ## Format